 If you’re looking for detailed guides to the three main islands with more things to do, check out the blog posts below.

 1. Visit Anse Source D’Argent – Best Things to do in the Seychelles for Beach Lovers

-Anse Source D’Argent is featured on almost every list of things to do in the Seychelles, as well as international travel magazines and movies!
+Anse Source D’Argent is featured on almost every list of things to do in the Seychelles, as well as in international travel magazines and movies!

 That’s because it truly is one of the most beautiful beaches in the world.

-Located within the L’Union Estate on La Digue Island, Anse Source D’Argent is famous for its amazing granite boulder formations, powdery white sand, and its crystal clear water lagoon.
+Located within the L’Union Estate on La Digue Island, Anse Source D’Argent is famous for its amazing granite boulder formations, powdery white sand, and crystal clear water lagoon.